Claude Cowork Is the Secret to Agentic AI for the Rest of Us

 Routines that run while you sleep

 Southwest rebooking.
-Every night at 2am, a routine checks all my upcoming Southwest flights to see if any can be rebooked for the same exact flight and fare class at a lower price.
+Every night at 2am, a routine checks all my upcoming Southwest flights for the same exact flight and fare class at a lower price.
 Southwest keeps the difference as a credit.
-So far this has earned over $200 in flight credits without me thinking about it once.
+So far: over $200 in flight credits, zero mental overhead.

 Staying in touch without the overhead

-Around 8pm, after I put the kids to bed, a routine runs through all the conversations where I was not the last person to respond, the thread is at least a week old, and we have more than three months of message history.
-For each one, Cowork surfaces a natural way to restart the conversation.
+Around 8pm, after I put the kids to bed, a routine scans conversations where I wasn't the last to reply, the thread is at least a week old, and we've been talking for more than three months.
+For each one it suggests a natural way back in.

 A quickstart guide for ADHD brains

-Before I leave my computer for something that will take more than a few minutes, I run a routine that reads through my open applications, calendar, emails, and recent texts, then puts together a quickstart guide for when I come back.
+Before I walk away from my desk for anything longer than a few minutes, I run a routine that reads my open apps, calendar, email, and recent texts, then writes a one-page "here's where you were" note for when I return.

 The Chrome caveat

-If you are curious what Cowork actually looks like, Anthropic has a product overview and ran an intro webinar when it launched.
-It is available on all paid Claude plans through the desktop app.
+Anthropic has a product overview and an intro webinar from launch.
+Cowork ships on paid Claude plans through the desktop app.

-If you want to try it, here is my referral link: claude.ai/referral.
+If you want to try it: claude.ai/referral.
 You get a discount on your first month and I get a credit.